bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 BOLD signal was further processed by detecting whole-brain intensity changes that corresponded to large motion, and each continuous period without such detected event was then separately detrended to remove linear signal drifts.

 Importantly, the fMRI data preprocessing did not include smoothing, even though the interpolation inherent to any motion correction was based on averaging of values of neighboring voxels.
-This approach was intended to minimize the blurring of data in order to preserve fine-grained patterns of activity, with the resolution of relevant patterns being hypothetically at the columnar scale.
+This approach was intended to minimize the blurring of data in order to preserve fine-grained patterns of activity.

 ## Multivariate Pattern Analysis